How to Make Edible Rainbow Sand for Kids (Froot Loop Sand)

 Required Supplies

-Here’s what you’ll need to make your own colourful sand for your child play with:
+Here’s what you’ll need to make your own colorful sand for your child play with:

 Bowl of Froot Loops.